 Setting spending limits and crunching numbers isn’t a traditional recipe for family fun.
 But it is possible to make the process of creating, maintaining and benefiting from family budgets an enjoyable one.
 You can also involve kids to start teaching them about the value of money and how saving works – important lessons that can start at any age.

 Finances are a complicated subject.
 It’s easy for budgets, bills and financial planning to be overwhelming for adults, let alone your younger family members.
 To help your family embrace a budget and all that goes along with it, every member needs a seat at the table.

 “The activity of paying bills and planning purchases will bring the family together in meaningful ways,” says Forbes contributor Neale Godfrey.
 “It gives your kids a sense of value of things, and of the very real problems of making ends meet.”

 Teach kids about the basic concepts of saving, spending and what it means to have a budget.
 Let them know that items cost money and it’s important to allocate funds toward items like food, housing and medical care first.
 Keep it age-appropriate and simple – you’ll likely find yourself understanding your own budget better when you talk it through!

 2. Show Them The Money

-Most budgets, bill paying and financial planning systems live inside your computer, which, although convenient, smart and organized, is a somewhat abstract concept for kids to absorb.
+Most budgets, bill paying and financial planning systems live inside your computer, which, although convenient, is a somewhat abstract concept for kids to absorb.